joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 ### Document Processing Pipeline

-The current implementation successfully demonstrates several key components:
+The current implementation demonstrates basic pipeline functionality (See Appendix I for a detailed example of document processing flow).

 #### Document Classification and Metadata Extraction